remybach/chrome-twilight/README.md

 As always, if you encounter bugs with the DevTools, please [report them][crbug], but disable the theme and test again, first. ;)

+## The 3D

+I've added a 3D effect to the icons in the tabs.
+To see an example of the effect, see [this codepen][codepen-3d] I made to demonstrate how it works.

+If you don't like the 3d tab icon version, I've created a branch without that effect [here][no-3d].

 ## Screenshots

 Normal Elements panel